Hot Check DivisionIf you are the victim of a hot check

 Hopefully, this page will explain the importance of your role in getting the necessary information to enable this office to control the check problem and get you the restitution you deserve.

-If you have any questions or problems, please contact my hot check coordinator.
+If you have any questions or problems, please contact our hot check coordinator.
 We will be glad to help in any way.

 The following checks usually will not be prosecuted as HOT CHECKS: